Batu Caves for the Thaipusam Festival: Worth It?

 Batu Caves on normal days is already a popular tourist attraction.
 But visiting Batu Caves during the Thaipusam celebration is definitely a notable cultural experience, as it is one of the many interesting festivals of Malaysia.

 However, there are a few things to think about to make the trip more pleasant, and to be a more responsible festival tourist.

 Tips for Visiting Batu Caves for the Thaipusam Festival

 - Logistically speaking, all transportation options to Batu Caves are congested on Thaipusam.
 Ideally, be there beforehand, so that you can just wander over more easily, and be out of the way of commuting believers on the day itself.
 Aside from sampling the market early, there are other things to explore, different from the typical city centre attractions.

 - The immediate area around Batu Caves is uninspiring.
-But you can visit the limestone cave complex of Batu Caves.
-Called the Dark Caves, it is managed by the Malaysian Nature Society and you can get tours.
-See Dark Cave Malaysia for more information.
+But the limestone cave complex of Batu Caves is interesting.
+Called the Dark Caves, it is managed by the Malaysian Nature Society and up until recently, you can get tours.
+At the moment, it is closed until further notice.

 - Nearby is the Forest Research Institute (FRIM), which hosts a decent acreage of forest, and is on the Tentative List for UNESCO Heritage classification.
 It’s a great location for hikes, picnics, and birdwatching.